rclone/rclone/docs/content/commands/rclone_listremotes.md

 rclone listremotes lists all the available remotes from the config file.

-When uses with the -l flag it lists the types too.
+When used with the `--long` flag it lists the types too.

 ```